Float-Capital/docs-staging-hosting/docs/docs/terminology.md

 ### Index

-A collection of stocks that fit a similar theme.
+A collection of assets, for example stocks, that fit a similar theme.
 These stocks are bundled together in what’s known as a "basket" to mimic an economy, market, or sector, allowing investors to broadly track different securities.
 Examples of an index would be the S&P 500, the Dow Jones, and the FTSE 100.

+To quote John Bogle the founder of Vanguard and investment pioneer

+> Don't look for the needle in the haystack.
+Just buy the haystack.

+An index allows you to reap the benefits of diversification through owning a large universe of assets

 ### Minting

-Users gain exposure from minting a token in a long or short synthetic asset by depositing DAI as collateral.
-The user **mints** synthetic tokens.
+Users simply use there dollars to buy a synthetic asset.
+In fancy terms, spending you DAI (dollars) and minting (receiving) a synthetic asset in return.

 ### Staking

 The act of locking tokens to receive rewards, e.g staking EthKillers long tokens to earn Float tokens.

 ### Over-collateralization

 Used to define a situation where more collateral of an asset/assets value is used than what is needed to cover potential loss.

+For example a 200% over collateralization, requires a lock up $200 of collateral to receive $100 worth of a synthetic asset.

+Float Capital **does not require** over-collateralization!

 ### Oracle

 An oracle in the general blockchain sense is a data feed that provides some form of real world data on the blockchain.
 For Float Capital, oracles provide reliable price data for a market.

-### Yield enhanced
+### Yield enhancement

-A platform feature that rewards users a yield on the underlying collateral ([DAI](/docs/terminology#dai)) when they provide liquidity in the market.
+A Float platform feature that rewards users by giving them a yield on the underlying collateral ([DAI](/docs/terminology#dai)) when they provide liquidity in the market.
 Users that provide liquidity on the under balanced side of the market are rewarded a higher yield.
 This is an incentive mechanism to balance the market.
 The underlying collateral is deposited in [Aave](https://aave.com/).

 ### DAI